sultanovagv/payroll-processing-system/README.md

 run the application as follows:
 There is Employees.txt file under resources/static folder. you can add data to it and test all the methods in Main class.
+Ps.
+Unit tests have been added to the application.